Surabhi-1996/Human_Resources/README.md

-Employee Retention Prediction Project
+# Employee Retention Prediction Project

-We have collected extensive data of employees and we are going to develop a model that could predict which employees are most likey to quit.
+## With collected extensive data of employees, we are going to develop a model that could predict which employees are most likey to quit.

+We have used the below models to train the data:
+- Logistic Regression
+- RandomForestClassifier
-We have used Logistic Regression, RandomForestClassifier, Deep Learning model using Keras
+- Deep Learning model using Keras